localvoid/kivi/README.md

 library, but implementation and many architecture decisions are completely different.

-Kivi doesn't have a goal to provide a small sized library and code base is larger than many lightweight UI libraries.
+Kivi doesn't have a goal to provide a small sized library and its code base is larger than many lightweight UI libraries.
 But even for an average app, there is a high chance that code compiled with [google-closure-compiler](https://github.com/google/closure-compiler) and advanced optimizations like